jeeduardo/ratesdotca-backend/README.md

 ### Answer

-If the manager requests for an additional field frequently/daily, we should add tables based on the Entity-Attribute-Value pattern.
+If the manager requests for an additional field frequently, we should add tables based on the Entity-Attribute-Value (EAV) pattern.
 This will allow the business to add fields on the fly.

 Below is a list of additional tables and MVC classes to be added.